Carl Barks: Childhood

-According to Barks's description of his childhood, he was a rather lonely child.
+According to Barks's description of his childhood, he lived in relative seclusion.
 His parents owned 1 mi2 of land that served as their farm.
 The nearest neighbor lived 1/2 mi away, but he was more an acquaintance to Barks's parents than a friend.
 The closest school was about 2 mi away and Barks had to walk that distance every day.
 The rural area had few children, though, and Barks later remembered that his school had only about eight or ten students including himself.
 He had high praise for the quality of the education he received in that small school.
 "Schools were good in those days," he used to say.

 The lessons lasted from nine o'clock in the morning to four o'clock in the afternoon and then he had to return to the farm.
 There he remembered not having anybody to talk to, as his parents were busy, and he had little in common with his brother.

 In 1908, William Barks (in an attempt to increase the family income) moved with his family to Midland, Oregon, some miles north of Merrill, to be closer to the new railway lines.
 He established a new stock-breeding farm and sold his produce to the local slaughterhouses.

 Nine-year-old Clyde and seven-year-old Carl worked long hours there.
 But Carl later remembered that the crowd which gathered at Midland's market place made a strong impression on him.
 This was expected, as he was not used to crowds up until then.
 According to Barks, his attention was mostly drawn to the cowboys that frequented the market with their revolvers, strange nicknames for each other and sense of humor.